Through the Blue

 — A BOAT TRIP —

-It’s often said that you haven’t experienced Milos without a boat tour exploring its craggy coastline of cliffs and impressive sea caves that sheltered pirates prior to the Greek Revolution.
+It’s often said you haven’t experienced Milos without a boat tour exploring its craggy coastline of cliffs and impressive sea caves that sheltered pirates prior to the Greek Revolution.
 On our first trip, we boarded the wooden Thalassitra sailboat like proper tourists.
-As we drifted from cove to cove, a passionate crew beguiled us with tales of the pirates of the Aegean, even serenading us with song and a guitar, then cooking up a storm of soul-warming claypot dishes.
-Enjoyable, but packed to its seams, and not something I would do again with young children.
+As we drifted from cove to cove, a passionate crew beguiled us with tales of the pirates of the Aegean, serenading us with song and a guitar, then cooking up a storm of soul-warming clay pot dishes.
+Enjoyable, but packed to its seams, its not something I would do again with young children.

 Milos boat tour with Naya Yachting